top of page

 It is exhausting being in my head.

-But now here I am—the night before heading out in the morning.
+But now here I am—the night before.
+Ready to head out in the morning.

 Right now, I feel excited.
 I’m as packed and prepared as I can be.